 - 1. We currently operate validation agreement with Newman University.
 A distant risk could be difficulty with renewal and therefore be unable to recruit students unless there is a new validation.
-This is not expected in the near future in view of the involvement of the universities in the quality assurance processes of the College - 2.
+This is not expected in the near future in view of the involvement of the university in the quality assurance processes of the College - 2.
 As our programmes are mainly targeted at church ministers and charity workers, changes in this sector may affect recruitment.
 Unexpected drop in student number, therefore, may present some risk.
 This is not expected in the near future as the college has diverse sources of income.
 As the training arm of our founding denomination, there is continuing source of funding from the training of the church's ministers. - 3.
 Other risks could be changes in government education policies generally, or that affecting financial support to students specifically. - 4.
-COVID 19 pandemic could continue longer than is anticipated.
-This could impact on students' willingness to continue their studies and reduction in student intake.
-This is not expected to affect the college in the near future as vaccines have been found to control the virus and adequate infrastructure exist to provide online studies.
+Frequent changes in government could affect the policy direction on education that may impact the services of the college.
+Specifically, frequent changes in regulatory requirements by Office for Students (OFS) in response to political requirement may impact on the finances of the college